 The Evolution of Business Connectivity and High-Speed Internet Access

-Over the past several years, the nature of business connectivity has evolved.
+The nature of business connectivity continues to evolve as time goes on.
 Due to the growth of cloud-based technologies and an increased reliance on remote or web-based resources, the availability of high-speed Internet access has become increasingly important.
 Historically, only a small subset of an organization had Internet access, namely those who required this access to do their job.
-Now, Internet access at work is no longer a luxury for employees but a necessity - everything from research and development, to sales and marketing efforts, rely on this vital connection.
+Now, Internet access at work is no longer a luxury for employees but a necessity–everything from research and development, to sales and marketing efforts, rely on this vital connection.

 The increasing demand on Internet connectivity has changed the face of corporate network design.
 Many networks initially provisioned a centralized Internet egress point for all company traffic, frequently through a main datacenter.
 Access at this egress point would (hopefully) be well controlled and monitored with a firewall and intrusion detection/prevention system.
 Any remote sites would connect through the main office using a dedicated circuit such as a point-to-point link, or a T1, or an MPLS connection.
 Remote sites would not have a local Internet connection.

 This centralized access model results in a limited number of vulnerable connection points to an organization – as long as the main Internet connections were well-protected and monitored, most external access (both incoming and outgoing) could be managed.
 The attack surface of an organization to the Internet was only as great as the number of connections that were available.